Thomas Baker (Arundel MP)

 Thomas Baker (died 1625), of Whittingham Hall in Fressingfield, Suffolk and Leyton, Essex, was an English politician.

+Early life

+Baker was the son of Sir Richard Baker (d.
+1594), MP for Lancaster, Horsham, New Shoreham and New Romney, and his first wife, Katherine Tyrrell, the daughter of Sir John Tirrell and stepdaughter of Sir William Petre.

+His father was the eldest son of Sir John Baker, Chancellor of the Exchequer and, his second wife, Elizabeth Dineley.
+His paternal uncle was John, and one of his aunts, Cecily Baker, was the wife of Thomas Sackville, Lord Buckhurst.

+Career

 He was a Member of Parliament (MP) for Arundel in 1601.

+Personal life

 He married Constance Kingsmill, a daughter of William Kingsmill.